Roll Back Configured Commerce Base Code

 Review the following risks before requesting a rollback:

 - Optimizely does not revert configuration changes – Optimizely does not roll back changes to website configuration or other environment settings.
-These remain in place unless you adjust them manually.
+Configuration changes remain in place unless you adjust them manually.

 Note

-You should change the configuration and redeploy the same version before upgrading to isolate changes and ensure the system applies the configuration upgrades.
+Change the configuration and redeploy the same version before upgrading.
+This isolates changes and ensures the system applies the configuration correctly.

-- Optimizely does not test extensions in a rollback scenario – Optimizely QA tests only base code rollbacks.
+- Optimizely does not test extensions in a rollback scenario – Optimizely quality assurance (QA) tests only base code rollbacks.
 Your implementation partner must ensure extension compatibility after a rollback.

-- Change one variable at a time – If you changed both code and configuration in the same deployment, isolate the cause before requesting a rollback.
+- Code and configuration changes in the same deployment are not recommended – If you changed both code and configuration in the same deployment, isolate the cause before requesting a rollback.

 - A rollback could cause more problems – If you do not review changes or compatibility issues occur, the environment might remain in a broken state after a rollback.
-Because each rollback relies on unique customer-specific information, Optimizely does not offer specific remediation for a failed rollback.
-You and your implementation partner are responsible for resolving any issues that arise from a rollback, either through support requests or self-service.
+Because each rollback relies on customer-specific information, Optimizely does not offer remediation for a failed rollback.
+You and your implementation partner are responsible for resolving any resulting issues, whether through support requests or self-service.

 How to request a rollback